shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/configurations-does-not-point-to-valid-bundle-on-disk.md

 ## How to fix

-The Pipeline Configuration entity for the project is pointing to `...\{% include product %\Configurations` path to the config on Windows.
+The Pipeline Configuration entity for the project is pointing to `...\{% include product %}\Configurations` path to the config on Windows.
 This is likely not the correct path, so as a first step, ensure that path exists or correct it.

 It's also possible that you may be trying to access from a centralized set-up where you do not have access to that path location.
 In this case, switching to a distributed set-up will help.